-La Traviata.
-The word traviata, from the Italian verb Traviare, means corrupt[ed] woman.
+La Traviata, from the Italian verb Traviare, means corrupt[ed] woman.

 Opera Colorado completed a four night run of the Verdi’s La Traviata on November 11th with an afternoon performance.
-We stopped in with a friend to take in the masterpiece that is considered “one of the cornerstones of the operatic repertory.”
-It’s widely regarded as the most important opera ever and is probably the most performed.
-In fact, La Traviata was the most performed opera worldwide during the 2015/16 season, according to Operabase.com, with a total of 4,190 performances across 869 separate productions, it has been reported.
-Initially it was a flop.
+We stopped in to take in the masterpiece that is considered “one of the cornerstones of the operatic repertory.”
+It’s widely regarded as the most important opera ever and is, by most estimates, the most performed.
+In fact, La Traviata was the most performed opera worldwide during the 2015/16 season, according to Operabase.com, with a total of 4,190 performances across 869 separate productions.
+Initially, however, it was a flop.

-The famed opera composer, Giuseppe Verdi, wrote la Traviata as an adaptation of La Dame aux camélias, a play of the same time by Alexandre Dumas the younger, who lived 1824 to 1895.
+The famed opera composer, Giuseppe Verdi, wrote la Traviata as an adaptation of La Dame aux Camélias, a play of the same time by Alexandre Dumas the younger, who lived 1824 to 1895.
 The protagonist of the story, Violetta, is a lady of pleasure.
-Yes, that’s right, she was a prostitute… And, apparently, a very successful one.
+Please forgive the euphemism.
+Yes, she was a prostitute… And, apparently, a very successful one.
 Putting such a character at the center of an opera was a risky move and surely a part of the reason for La Traviata’s less than successful opening when it debuted in 1853.

-The curtains rise after the orchestra roars to life and you’re struck – I heard more than one “wow” and “oh my god” as the curtains revealed the lustre of the set.
-It looked literally unreal; I thought it was some CG manipulation.
+The curtains rise after the orchestra roars to life and you’re struck – I heard more than one “wow” and “oh my god” bubble up from the crowd – as the curtains revealed the lustre of the set.
+It was unreal, or surreal; I thought it was some CG manipulation.
 But no, the set team is just that good.

 I’m reminded of a story that inspired a tattoo I want to get.
 Sounds funny, I know.
 Stay with me.
-In the Act II, part I, Violetta is singing about how good it feels to be in love, how it feels “to be loved while loving”.
+In Act II, part I, Violetta is singing about how good it feels to be in love, how it feels “to be loved while loving” – Essere Amato Amando, the words I want to have tattooed.
 There’s a story that got popular around 2012/2013.
-A romantic etching was found in a castle and translated in 2012 by a worker repairing the castle.
+An etching was found in a castle and translated in 2012 by a worker repairing the castle.
 Historians digging in to the story found it was much more interesting than just some juvenile graffiti.
 It was reported that, “Lady Alice Douglas-Pennant — known locally as “Lady Alice” — had occupied the room [where the etching on a window was found].
 As the story went, she was banished to the castle tower when her wealthy industrialist father found out she had fallen in love with a gardener.”
 That is, a jealous father forbade love – as Alfredo’s father forbade the love between him and Violetta – and Lady Alice was banished to a tower, not unlike Violetta deciding to banish herself to Paris to obey Alfredo’s father’s wishes.

 We have to say bravo to the entire cast.
 To the set designers who brought the time and place to life.
 To the costume designers who brought the individual personages, the beauty and the revelry and the madness to life.
 And lastly, to the singers, who really delivered top-notch, worthy performance for Colorado opera goers.
 This level of high caliber performance and stage production is probably why Opera Colorado is one of very few organizations throughout the United States who was recently awarded a Bloomberg Philanthropies Arts Innovation and Management grant, which we are told will be used to bring even more production value to consumers.